9 Types of Blackbirds Found in Oregon! (ID Guide)

 The first thing you will notice about Tricolored Blackbirds is that they look almost identical to Red-winged Blackbirds.

-Here’s how to tell correctly tell these two species apart:
+Here are two ways to correctly tell these two species apart:

-- Tricolored Blackbird have a distinctive WHITE band of feathers below their red shoulder patch.
+- Tricolored Blackbirds have a distinctive WHITE band of feathers below their red shoulder patch.

 - Their sounds are different.
 A Tricolored Blackbird sounds similar to a Red-winged, but it’s almost like it’s being squeezed.
 The calls have been described as buzzy and catlike.